 Dr. James Kelly: There are several that come to mind.
 At the very highest level, this is the first freestanding building dedicated to this purpose.
 And for a patient and family member as well as researchers and clinicians, that really is an important feature.
 It's not a clinic in a building with many other clinics, it's actually a dedicated place for these individuals.
-And then when you see it, you recognize that it's different than the other ordinary places you might see on a medical campus.
-And then, when you enter the building, there is a sense of elegance and calming, a peacefulness, that was deliberately designed into it.
+And then when you see it, you recognize that it's different than the other places you might see on a medical campus.
+When you enter the building, there is a sense of elegance and calming, a peacefulness, that was deliberately designed into it.
 That is immediately obvious to those who come to it.

 BC: I think one of the most rewarding statements that we heard was from a patient, who said, "When I walk into this building, I feel cared for."
 That has stayed with our team and with me ever since.
 It just makes what we do so much more rewarding, knowing that there's a mission behind it.